LFP battery technology: why lithium iron phosphate is winning

 Manufacturing advances driving down per-kWh costs

-Lithium Iron Phosphate (LiFePO₄ or LFP) batteries have emerged as the preferred chemistry for residential energy storage in 2026.
-Major manufacturers including BYD, Sungrow, Pylontech, and GoodWe have shifted their product lines predominantly to LFP, while even premium brands like Tesla are incorporating LFP chemistry in certain markets.
+Lithium Iron Phosphate (LiFePO₄ or LFP) is the preferred chemistry for residential energy storage in 2026.
+Major manufacturers including BYD, Sungrow, Pylontech, and GoodWe have moved their product lines predominantly to LFP, and even premium brands like Tesla use LFP chemistry in certain markets.

-This transition represents a significant shift from the Nickel Manganese Cobalt (NMC) chemistry that dominated early home battery systems.
-The change is driven by LFP's compelling advantages in safety, longevity, and increasingly, cost.
+This is a shift away from the Nickel Manganese Cobalt (NMC) chemistry that dominated early home battery systems.
+LFP is now ahead on safety, longevity and, increasingly, cost.

-LFP batteries offer better thermal safety characteristics compared to NMC chemistry.
-The phosphate-based cathode material is thermally and chemically stable, making thermal runaway - the chain reaction that can lead to battery fires - significantly less likely.
+LFP batteries handle heat better than NMC chemistry.
+The phosphate-based cathode is thermally and chemically stable, which makes thermal runaway — the chain reaction behind battery fires — far less likely.

 - Thermal runaway temperature: LFP batteries don't experience thermal runaway until above 270°C, compared to approximately 150°C for NMC batteries